dhis2/training-docs/content/tracker_use/tg_program_indicator_analysis.md

    - Program : Case-based Surveillance Program
    - Program Indicator : CBS - Days between onset and consultation
  - Period : This Year
- - Org Unit : Level 3 (District) OUs within Phongsali
+ - Org Unit : Level 3 (District) OUs within Vientiane Capital

 Note : here is the location of the org unit in case you are unfamiliar with this hierarchy